JuliaAI/MLJ.jl/docs/src/learning_networks.md

 ```

 In the first computation `X`, `Y`, `Z` and `W` are all bound to ordinary data.
 In the
 second, they are bound to objects called *nodes*.
-The nodes constituting entry points for
+The special nodes `X` and `Y` constitute
-data, namely `X` and `Y`, are called *source nodes*.
-As the terminology suggests, we can
+"entry points" for data, and are called *source nodes*.
+As the terminology suggests, we
-imagine these objects as part of a "network" (a directed acyclic graph) which can aid
+can imagine these objects as part of a "network" (a directed acyclic graph) which can aid
 conceptualization (but is less useful in more complicated examples):

 ![](img/simple.png)